 Equipped with a German sensor, the Ritalia thermometer accurately records and stores temperatures in just one second.
-It can be used in the ear or on the forehead, and it also records ambient temperatures of objects such as baby’s food and drinks.
+It can be used in the ear or on the forehead, and we loved that you can also record the ambient temperatures of object like baby food and bottles.

 Super smart, this no-touch thermometer is wi-fi connected so it sends all data back to an app for easy tracking.
 The 16-sensors read bub’s temperature via the temporal artery by sweeping across the forehead with no skin contact.

-Know a product we should add to our list?
-Contact us and let us know, we’ve been collating Australia’s best baby products into shortlists for over 14 years and we’re always happy to support new brands and businesses.
+Know a thermometer we could add to our list?
+Contact us and let us know, we’ve been curating Australia’s best baby products into helpful lists for over 15 years and we’re always happy to support new brands and businesses.

-Read this next: How to manage baby’s first cold
+- How to confidently manage baby’s first cold